White House calls for U.N. probe of alleged Syria gas attack

 ASSAD EMBOLDENED?

-The Syrian government denied it had used chemical arms, and Russia came to Assad's defence by saying the incident looked like a rebel "provocation" to discredit him.
+The Syrian government denied it had used chemical arms, and Russia came to Assad's defense by saying the incident looked like a rebel "provocation" to discredit him.

-Echoing Washington's earlier scepticism of such accusations against rebels, a U.S. official said: "We don't believe the opposition has the ability to use chemical weapons."
+Echoing Washington's earlier skepticism of such accusations against rebels, a U.S. official said: "We don't believe the opposition has the ability to use chemical weapons."

 Unless U.N. inspectors gain access for an on-site investigation, it could take some time for U.S. officials to sift through photographs, video and intelligence to determine whether the Syrian opposition's reports are credible.